komlog-io/komlogd/docs/en/api.rst

         return result

 In this example we subscribe our summary function to metrics *cpu.system* and *cpu.user* and make some operations over their last hour data.
-Finally, we fire updates to metrics *cpu.system.last_60min_stats* and *cpu.user.last_60min_stats* with the data obtained from that operations.
-This method will run every time *cpu.system* or *cpu.user* are updated.
+Finally, we fire updates to metrics *cpu.system.last_60min_stats* and *cpu.user.last_60min_stats* with the result obtained from that operations.
+This method will run every time *cpu.system* and/or *cpu.user* are updated.

 Here, we explain the last example in detail: